statOmics/GMFProteomicsPaper/README.md

-# SGDImputationPaper
+# GMFProteomicsPaper

 Repository for the paper using sgdGMF for dimensionality reduction, batch effect removal and imputation of missing values for mass-spectrometry based proteomics data.
+The bioRxiv preprint is available at:

 ## Setup and preprocessing of data